GoldenbergLab/naming-and-documentation-conventions/README.md

 ### Releases

 Every **task** must have a release.
+A release is a packaged version of the task that can be downloaded and run by anyone interested in our task.
+Having releases allows for our tasks to be more easily accessible.
+After a task has been successfully ran online, push the latest version of the task to the repository and make the release.

 1. To draft a new release you need to click on the right hand side of the GitHub repository and then press the releases button.
 2. Next you need to title your release; title it based off of the name of the repository.
 3. Give your release a tag, we typically use the tag V number, which corresponds to the version and number of the test that you are creating (`v1.0`)
 4. Then describe your release, you can copy and paste to read me and any other relevant information.

-Making releases of your task is critical to allow other people to easily access them.